 Molecular Neuropharmacology and Signaling (MNPS): NTRC and MNPS share interests in the modulation of ion channels, transporters, and receptors.
 MPNS reviews applications addressing the pharmacological properties and modulation of ion channels, transporters, and receptors, especially in the context of addiction and psychiatric disorders.
 NTRC reviews applications addressing the basic cellular neurophysiological effects of modulating ion channels, receptors, and transporters.

-Diseases and Pathophysiology of the Visual System (DPVS): NTRC and DPVS share interests in the areas of retinal function and dysfunction.
+Pathophysiology of Eye Disease (PED1/2): NTRC and PED1/2 share interests in the areas of retinal function and dysfunction.
 DPVS reviews translational and clinical applications.
-NTRC reviews applications focused on fundamental cellular mechanisms and simple circuit interactions in the retina.
+NTRC reviews applications focused on fundamental cellular mechanisms and simple synaptic interactions in the retina.

 Clinical Neuroplasticity and Neurotransmitters (CNNT): NTRC and CNNT share interests in the areas of ion channels and receptors.
 CNNT reviews applications with a primary focus on the role of ion channels and receptors in the context of whole-animal neurological disease models.
 NTRC reviews applications addressing the basic cellular neurophysiological role of ion channels and receptors at the molecular, cellular, and simple systems level.

-Neurobiology of Learning and Memory Study Section [LAM] : LAM and NTRC share interest in neurobiological mechanisms and neural plasticity.
+Learning, Memory and Decision Neuroscience [LMDN]: LMDN and NTRC share interest in neurobiological mechanisms and neural plasticity.
 Applications centered on the cellular and molecular regulation of neurons, and primarily on molecular signaling and synaptic physiology would typically be reviewed in NTRC.

 Neural Oxidative Metabolism, Mitochondria and Cell Death (NOMD): NOMD and NTRC share interest in excitotoxicity and the role of calcium and receptors in cell death.
 Applications focused on degenerative or protective outcomes would typically be reviewed in NOMD whereas applications focused on the physiological role of calcium and receptors would be reviewed in NTRC.